 Rainwater Harvesting on Vancouver Island

-Jaan Designs offers Rain water harvesting system design for those who are ‘Hands on’ and wish to install their own system.
-Using 3D software we can produce drawings which are easy to follow and include supporting documentation, with an option of site visits to help answer any questions during the installation.
+Jaan Designs also offers Rainwater harvesting system design for those who are ‘Hands on’ and wish to install their system.
+We can design your system and help you with your installation.

 Your rainwater harvesting system integrates the specialized expertise of professionals involved with drainage, plumbing, excavation, construction, electrical, pumps, and water purification.
 Construction best practices are critical during the installation of your Rain water harvesting system.